petros-d/docs/enterprise_versioned_docs/version-0.23/manage-platform-users.md

 - `entity`: The object or role being operated on
 - `action`: The verb describing the operation being performed on the `entity`

-For example, the `deployment.serviceAccounts.create` permission translates to the ability for a usr to create a Deployment-level Service Account.
-To view all available platform permissions, view our [default Houston API configuration](https://github.com/astronomer/docs/tree/main/enterprise_configs/0.23/default.yaml).
-Each permission is applied to the role under which it is listed.
+For example, the `deployment.serviceAccounts.create` permission translates to the ability for a user to create a Deployment-level Service Account.
+To view all available platform permissions and default role configurations, see [Reference: Platform Permissions](manage-platform-users.md#reference-platform-permissions).

 > **Note:** Higher-level roles by default encompass permissions that are found and explicitly defined in lower-level roles, both at the Workspace and System levels.
 For example, a `SYSTEM_ADMIN` encompasses all permission listed under its role _as well as_ all permissions listed under the `SYSTEM_EDITOR` and `SYSTEM_VIEWER` roles.